Year in jail for handyman fraud artist

 “Every victim who met Mr. French, despite him being covered in tattoos, said he seemed like a very nice guy and people liked him,” Byrne noted.

-The scams took place in 2009 and early 2010, and Byrne said that many of the victims reported their individual incidents with French to their local police, but were told it amounted to a civil contract dispute.
+The scams took place in 2009 and early 2010 in Saanich, Victoria, Esquimalt and the West Shore.
+Byrne said that many of the victims reported their individual conflicts with French to their local police, but were told it amounted to a civil contract dispute.
 The Saanich police suspected a pattern of fraud when it started investigating French in 2009.

 “In every case people were told it was a civil matter.
 That’s how he got away with it for so long,” Byrne said.
 “Thank goodness the Saanich police fraud section ... looked at the bigger picture.
 In all these cases they proved fraud, and that there was no intent to finish the work.”